-These investments are intentionally broad in potential scope and focus on new technologies and novel approaches.
-The TRP is currently focused on technologies and approaches that address unmet or priority needs within malaria, tuberculosis, Chagas disease, and leishmaniasis.
+TRP investments are intentionally broad in potential scope and focus on new technologies and novel approaches.
+Proposals must be within the project scope and investment eligibility below to be eligible for consideration.

+The TRP is currently focused on technologies and approaches that address unmet or priority needs within malaria, tuberculosis, Chagas disease and leishmaniasis.
+For this RFP, the disease scope is expanded to also include Buruli ulcer, Crystosporidium, lymphatic filariasis, mycetoma (non pathogen-specific solution) and schistosomiasis.